Stop chasing new destinations

 That’s it.

-Before your next return visit, try this: Make a list of things you wish you had done during your first stay.
+And before your next return visit, try this: make a list of things you wish you had done during your first stay.
 Use this as a starting point for your itinerary, but leave room for spontaneity and new discoveries.

 ✨ Nomad Quote of the Week